NORFOLK PUBLIC HOUSES

 Also found as the SUSSEX ARMS.

-Located on the corner of Boltoph Street and St. Georges.
+Located on the corner of Botolph Street and St. Georges.

 There was an objection to licence renewal at the 1905 sessions on the grounds that the back door opened into an enclosed passage.

-The matter was held over to the adjourned sessions where it seems the matter was amicably settled.
+The matter was held over to the adjourned sessions held 9th February 1905 where the matter was amicably settled.

 Bullards records show that the house closed before October 1961.